VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 		* http://www.sqlite.org/2016/sqlite-wp81-winrt-3120200.vsix
 	* UWP
 		* http://sqlite.org/2016/sqlite-uwp-3120200.vsix
+* Update any broken library references in the Windows projects:

-	**Note:** If you see broken references in the Windows projects (they show up yellow), they you need to update those references to point to the local libraries by right-clicking References > Add Reference in each Windows project and expand the Windows folder > Extensions.
+	**Note:** If you see broken references in the Windows projects (they show up yellow), then you need to update those references to point to the local libraries by right-clicking References > Add Reference in each Windows project and expand the Windows folder > Extensions.
 Then enable the appropriate SQLite for Windows SDK along with the Visual C++ 2013 Runtime for Windows SDK.
 The SQLite SDK names vary slightly with each Windows platform.